-Job Duties: The successful candidate will support the final development and deployment of two key subsytems of the MROI, (a) the ICoNN Fringe Tracker, and (b) the Automated Alignment System (AAS).
-They will also participate in the overall commissioning activity of the MROI supporting other subsystem integration and realizing first-fringes.
-Their activities will include (but are not limited to): assembling and alighning opto-mechanical hardware, testing system performance, developing and testing the software control of ICoNN and the AAS, debugging these subsystmes and participating in the formal performance validation of these and other key subsystems of the MROI.
+Job Duties: The successful candidate will lead the development, installation, alignment and commissioning of a subset of the opto-mechanical subsystems of the MROI.
+Depending on the candidate’s interests and skills, these would be some combination of the beam combiners, alignment systems, beam relay optical components, or back-end detector systems.
+They will also participate in the overall commissioning of the MRO Interferometer to realize first fringes and first science observations.
+Their activities will include (but are not limited to): procuring, assembling and aligning opto-mechanical hardware, interfacing hardware to software, testing subsystem performance, debugging opto-mechanical subsystems, and participating in the formal performance validation of the MRO Interferometer and relizing first fringes and first science with array on sky.
 For full information on this position and how to apply, follow this link.

 The Magdalena Ridge Observatory Interferometer (MROI) seeks to be one of the most powerful optical telescopes on earth: possibly, in terms of angular resolution, the most powerful telescope.

 The Magdalena Ridge Observatory (MRO) is located at an altitude of 10,600 ft in the Magdalena Mountains in Socorro County, south central New Mexico, and is a department of New Mexico Institute of Mining and Technology (NMT), with offices located on the NMT campus in Socorro, NM.